-The General Meeting must ensure that, to the extent possible, in the composition of the Board of Directors the number of external or nonexecutive directors constitute the overwhelming majority with regard to executive directors.
+The General Meeting must ensure that, to the extent possible, in the composition of the Board of Directors the number of external or non-executive directors constitute the overwhelming majority with regard to executive directors.
 Furthermore, the number of executive directors should be the minimum necessary, considering the complexity of the group of companies and the percentage stakes of the executive directors in the Company's share capital.
-Finally, it should be ensured that the number of independent directors represents at least one third (1/3) of the total number of directors.
+Finally, it should be ensured that the number of directors.